pranav244872/traffic-lights/README.md

 ### Ver 1.3.0:
 Wrote the logic for lane priority.
 Automatically takes into consideration the number of vehicles, ambulances and allots priority in a list.(currently slow af)

+### Ver 1.3.1:
+Sent the priority lane list to arduino.
+which has logic for traffic light timings.
+changes the lights according to alloted time.

+## The project code is done